-Whether you’re looking for freelance work, seeking a better job, or have a product to sell, creating your own website is essential.
+Whether you’re looking for freelance work, seeking a better job, or have a product to sell, creating your website is essential.

 That’s why Creative Boom has teamed up with Squarespace to put together some handy advice on creating a website that helps you achieve your goals as a creative.

-In part one, we looked at the benefits building your own website can bring you.
+In part one, we looked at the benefits of building your website can bring you.
 And in this post, we’re going to look at how to write words that will get potential customers, clients and employers banging on your door.

 Even better, Squarespace is offering a discount to all Creative Boom readers.
-Just use the CREATIVEBOOM code when you sign up and you'll get 10% off.
+Just use the CREATIVEBOOM code when you sign up, and you'll get 10% off.

 But first, let's look at how to draft website copy that will attract enquiries.